open-ideas/IDEAS/README.md

 [Electrical Energy Systems and Applications Section](https://www.esat.kuleuven.be/electa) of KU Leuven.

 ## Tool support
-IDEAS is fully compliant with the [Modelica Specification](https://specification.modelica.org/), and is therefore, in principle, compatible with any simulation tool that supports this standard, such as Dymola or OpenModelica.
+IDEAS is largely compliant with the [Modelica Specification](https://specification.modelica.org/), and is therefore, in principle, compatible with any simulation tool that supports this standard, such as Dymola or OpenModelica.
 However, as IDEAS is primarily developed and maintained in Dymola, and the unit testing framework is exclusively implemented in Dymola, certain compatibility issues with alternative tools may arise.
 Users are encouraged to report any deviations from the Modelica